 - Click File | Export.

 - In the Export dialog, set the Save as type to BLN Golden Software Blanking (*.bln), give your file a name, and verify Show options dialog is checked.
 Click Save.

-- Click OK to create the file, which you can now use for blanking.
+- Click OK to create the file.